scaleoutsean/eseries-perf-analyzer/kubernetes/README.md

 # influxdb-f4bb6575d-z44wt                  1/1     Running   0          176m
 ```

-Go to Grafana > Explore to see if the InfluxDB database is available to Grafana.
+Go to Grafana > Explore to see if the InfluxDB v1 datab source is available to Grafana.